non87/python-viz-workshop/README.md

 Part 5 is *not* a Jupyter Notebooks and therefore cannot be run on a Colab.
 Ideally, it should be run on your Integrated Development Environment (IDE), but the command line will also do.
 In any case, Part 5 requires `matplotlib` and `pandas` to run -- see instructions below for installing.

-The data is contained in the data folder of this repository, be sure to download the entire repository.
+The data is contained in the data folder of this repository, but you do not need to download the entire repository to load the data.

 ## Note on Versioning